Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Introduction

 \subsubsection{Cell-free networks}

-In this paper, we consider a cell-free (CF) network, where all receivers listen to all transmitters and where the interference on a transmission stems from all other transmissions in the network.
+In this paper, we also consider a cell-free (CF) network, where all receivers listen to all transmitters and where the interference on a given transmission stems from all other transmissions in the network.
 In CF networks, receivers jointly attempt to decode the transmitter's messages.
-We consider that, when a receiver succeeds in decoding a given transmitter, all the other receivers are instantaneously informed through some backhaul network.
-CF networks have been analyzed in a geometry-based perspective \cite{8972478,8379438}, but not yet in a latency point of view to the best of our knowledge, besides \cite{danufane2023analysis}, where the decoding delay is rather seen as the number of attempts, or time slots, to decode successfully with some error probability.
+Starting in Section~\ref{sec:CF}, we consider that, when a receiver succeeds in decoding a given transmitter, all the other receivers are instantaneously informed through some backhaul network.
+CF networks have been analyzed in a geometry-based perspective \cite{8972478,8379438}, but not yet in a latency point of view to the best of our knowledge.
 This paper can hence be seen as a first step into latency-focused analysis of CF networks.
-No cooperation between receivers is assumed here and the case with cooperation is left for further investigation.
+No cooperation between receivers is assumed until Section~\ref{sec:CF}.